 Century Properties Group, the real еstatе developer that brought the famous Trump brand in the Philippines, has identified Quezon City as the next location for their strategy to expand its residential projects – from luxury and middle-income segments to the affordable residential market.
 Its first project in that city will be a residential project in Commonwealth Avenue.

-Marco R. Antonio, Century Properties managing director and co-chief operating officer, said in an interview that Quezon City’s many positive economic indicators has made it part of the company’s growth strategy.
+Marco R. Antonio, Century Properties President and CEO, said in an interview that Quezon City’s many positive economic indicators has made it part of the company’s growth strategy.

 “Quezon City is the second largest city in the country, with a population of almost three million.
 Second, the population per square meter is very low compared to other areas of Metro Manila.
 Third, its land can be developed for urban sprawl because it has low population density.
 And lastly, it has many good locations,” he said.